Variational optimization of tensor-network states with the honeycomb-lattice corner transfer matrix

-\paragraph{Honeycomb CTMRG. ---} CTM was originally developed by R.~Baxter as a method of exact solution of certain integrable models on the square lattice~\cite{Baxter1968, Baxter1978}.
-Later, it was generalized to triangular lattice~\cite{Tsang1977,Baxter_1980}.
-Nishino and Okunishi developed CTM into numerical renormalization group method (CTMRG)~\cite{CTMRG}, which was further generalized to the classical statistical mechanics systems on triangular and hyperbolic lattices~\cite{Ueda_2007, HyperbolicCTM2, HyperbolicCTM3, HyperbolicCTM4, HyperbolicCTM5}.
-Still, their scheme on the triangular lattice was tailored for the IRF-like models, while we are interested in the vertex-like model, since the PEPS norm can be represented as a contraction of the vertex model partition function.
-For this purpose, we dualize the construction from Ref.~\cite{HyperbolicCTM4} by obtaining CTMRG for honeycomb lattice tensor network from the CTMRG of the IRF classical model on the triangular lattice.
+CTM was originally developed by Baxter as a method of exact solution of certain integrable models on the square lattice~\cite{Baxter1968, Baxter1978}.
+Later, it was generalized to a triangular lattice~\cite{Tsang1977,Baxter_1980}.
+Nishino and Okunishi developed CTM into the numerical renormalization group method (CTMRG)~\cite{CTMRG}, which was further generalized to the classical statistical mechanics systems on triangular and hyperbolic lattices~\cite{Ueda_2007, HyperbolicCTM2, HyperbolicCTM3, HyperbolicCTM4, HyperbolicCTM5}.
+Still, their scheme on the triangular lattice was tailored for the IRF-like models, while we are interested in the vertex like model, since the PEPS norm can be represented as a contraction of the vertex model partition function.
+For this purpose, we dualize the construction from Ref.~\cite{HyperbolicCTM4} by obtaining CTMRG for a honeycomb-lattice tensor network from the CTMRG of the IRF classical model on the triangular lattice.

 Let us start with a honeycomb lattice characterized by a single trivalent tensor~$T$, symmetric under rotations and reflection conjugations, with the bond dimension $D$ on all of its vertices.
 This lattice can be divided into six corners, which are shown in Fig.~\subfigref{fig:CTMRG}{a}.
-Contraction of all tensors in the corner can be represented as a matrix~$C$ (see Fig.~\subfigref{fig:CTMRG}{b}).
-If the individual tensors are symmetric under rotations and homogeneous around the lattice, then all the corner matrices $C$ are identical and the tensor network contraction $Z$ can be represented as:
+Contraction of all tensors in the corner can be represented as a matrix~$C$ [see Fig.~\subfigref{fig:CTMRG}{b}].
+If the individual tensors are symmetric under rotations and homogeneous around the lattice, then all the corner matrices $C$ are identical and the tensor network contraction $Z$ can be represented as

 Additionally, following Ref.~\cite{HyperbolicCTM4}, we can introduce two row tensors $L$ and $R$, which are also shown in Fig.~\subfigref{fig:CTMRG}{b}.
 In the infinite system, the tensors $C$, $L$, and $R$ are infinite-dimensional, but in the numerical procedure we can truncate them to a finite dimension by using the spectrum of $C$ as a guide for truncation.
 We initialize $C$, $L$, and $R$ with their small lattice analogs and increase the lattice by adding lattice sites.
 In each step of this increase we perform the updates, which are illustrated in Fig.~\subfigref{fig:CTMRG}{c} and can be expressed as